jshumhl/EC601/Project2/readme.md

 - Personal Information Collection: Gathers essential customer details like name, phone number, and email address for future follow-ups and relationship building.
 - Cookie Management: Stores form data using cookies to retain user input even after the page refreshes, enhancing user convenience.
 - Interactive Menu Selection: For restaurant businesses, the web form includes an interactive menu for customers to select items, which influences the delivery time estimate.

-## How It Works
-The user fills out a web form with details about the service they need, including addresses, desired service date and time, and personal information.
-The backend uses this information to calculate distance and time using the Google Maps API and then applies the business-specific pricing rules to generate a quote.

-### Setup
-To set up the project, follow these steps:

-- Ensure Python and Flask are installed on your system.
-- Obtain a Google Maps API key and set it in the configuration.
-- Configure the config.json file with your business specifics.
-- Run the Flask server using python calculate_quote.py.

-## Usage
-After starting the Flask app, navigate to the hosted web address.
-Choose the service type and fill in the required fields.
-Click "Get Quote" to receive the calculated quote based on the input provided.

 ## Customization
 Businesses can customize the quote calculation by adjusting the settings in the config.json file, such as base price, tiered distance rates, peak hours, and maximum allowed distance.